Undergraduate certificate: public health

 The College of Public Health provides educational opportunities to students campuswide.
 In addition to training and educating public health students, the college welcomes students from the Tippie College of Business, the Carver College of Medicine, the Graduate College, and the Colleges of Dentistry, Education, Engineering, Law, Nursing, and Pharmacy who enroll in public health courses.
 Undergraduate students in the College of Liberal Arts and Sciences and graduate students from programs such as anthropology, microbiology, and statistics also register for public health courses.
 The college's faculty members, staff members, and graduate and postdoctoral students contribute to teaching and research activities throughout the health sciences campus and provide services to Iowa and the nation.
 Partnerships for teaching and research extend across the campus.
 This background provides a rich array of educational opportunities.

 The college includes the Departments of Biostatistics, Community and Behavioral Health, Epidemiology, Health Management and Policy, and Occupational and Environmental Health.
 It offers programs leading to two undergraduate degrees: Bachelor of Arts (B.A.) and Bachelor of Science (B.S.).
 It also offers programs leading to four graduate degrees: Master of Health Administration (M.H.A.), Master of Public Health (M.P.H.), Master of Science (M.S.), and Doctor of Philosophy (Ph.D.).
-In addition, it offers the Certificate in Agricultural Safety and Health, the Certificate in Biostatistics, the Certificate in Emerging Infectious Disease Epidemiology, the Certificate in Public Health, and the Certificate in Translational and Clinical Investigation.
+In addition, it offers the Certificate in Agricultural Safety and Health, the Certificate in Biostatistics, the Certificate in Emerging Infectious Disease Epidemiology, the undergraduate Certificate in Public Health, the graduate Certificate in Public Health, and the Certificate in Translational and Clinical Investigation.

 The undergraduate and graduate programs of the college are accredited by the Council on Education for Public Health (CEPH), the accrediting body for schools and programs of public health.
-Three programs in the college also are accredited: the industrial hygiene M.S. training program is accredited by ABET, the Master of Health Administration is accredited by the Commission on Accreditation of Healthcare Management Education (CAHME), and the Occupational Medicine Residency is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+Three programs in the college also are accredited: the industrial hygiene M.S. training program is accredited by the Accreditation Board for Engineering and Technology (ABET), the Master of Health Administration is accredited by the Commission on Accreditation of Healthcare Management Education (CAHME), and the Occupational Medicine Residency is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 Undergraduate Programs of Study

-First-year College of Public Health majors and College of Liberal Arts (CLAS) public health interest students are advised at the University’s Academic Advising Center.
-Public health majors who have completed their first year and CLAS public health interest students who apply and are admitted into the College of Public Health are advised by undergraduate program staff at the College of Public Health.
+First-year students directly admitted to the College of Public Health major are advised by undergraduate program staff at the College of Public Health.
+First-year College of Liberal Arts and Sciences (CLAS) public health interest students are advised at the University’s Academic Advising Center.
+CLAS public health interest students who apply and are admitted to the College of Public Health are advised at the College of Public Health by undergraduate program staff.
 All students are required to have a conference with their advisor before registering for classes each semester.

 Application for Degree